 WRS graduate students take courses from four core areas: Limnology, Hydrology, Environmental Chemistry and Water Policy.
 Then, they have the flexibility to choose from a wide array of electives to broaden their expertise and receive specialized training to complement their research interest.
 The program has a formalized track in Limnology and Oceanography, which has slightly different degree requirements.
-Most of the students declaring this track have been associated with the Duluth campus, particularly with the Large Lakes Observatory.
-See our Degree Requirements.
+Review the Degree Requirements.

 More than 100 faculty members are associated with the Water Resources Science graduate program.
-The WRS faculty consists of traditional tenure-track faculty and those with adjunct positions from twenty-two diverse departments in seven colleges or institutes at the University of Minnesota-Twin Cities and the University of Minnesota-Duluth.
+They consist of traditional tenure-track faculty and those with adjunct positions from 28 diverse departments or institutes at the University of Minnesota-Twin Cities and the University of Minnesota-Duluth.
 Many of these faculty teach courses as part of their departmental duties that in turn serve as either core or elective courses for the WRS M.S. and Ph.D. degree programs.
-See our Program Administration.

 WRS faculty include eminent scholars with international reputations in water resources science and have been extremely successful at winning extramural funding for their water resources related research and publishing high-impact peer-refereed journal articles.
 They also lead several influential water resource related studies, as well as Minnesota legislative research initiatives on water, such as the MnDRIVE water initiative and the Aquatic Invasive Species Research Center.